owasp-amass/docs/docs/open-asset-model/contact.md

 ## :material-email: Email Address

+Email characteristics offer valuable intelligence for profiling and mapping an organization’s internal structure, operational contacts, and network ownership.
+By analyzing relationships among contact points, it becomes possible to trace domain ownership, uncover technical support channels, and reveal security response capabilities.
+This structured email data enriches the understanding of organizational roles and personnel responsibilities, providing a comprehensive view of the asset landscape from an adversarial perspective.

+---

 !!!
 Danger "Email Requirements"
     A full email `address`, formatted as a `string`, is required for mapping the related relationships.